-If this makes attending the college of your dreams feel scary, remember, the total cost of tuition isn't necessarily what you will have to pay to attend a school.
-Many students pay a lot less than the sticker price after grants, scholarships, and tuition discounts kick in.
-And, student loans can make theactual cost of attending college more manageable until you've finishing school and found a job.
+If this makes attending the college of your dreams seem daunting, remember, the "sticker price" of tuition does not always tell the full story.
+Many students find the actual cost of college is much less than the total tuition after grants, scholarships, and tuition discounts kick in.
+Additionally, student loans can make thecost of college feel more doable until you're done with college.

 Public colleges and universities receive funding from the state government.
-These institutions offer a lower cost of attendance for those who qualify as Arkansas residents.
+Public insitutions often offer reduced tuition for those who qualify as Arkansas residents.

 Explore other Arkansas colleges